 AT HOME – IN THE BATHROOM

 J) Try shampoo bars.
 We are experimenting with this.
 We are getting away from liquid shampoo.
-In fact, we are experimenting with different ingredient formulations and will be launching a shampoo bar on our company website.
+Try our shampoo bars.

 K) Get rid of disposable razors.
 Let’s get back to using a steel safety razor with replaceable blades.
 It is more cost effective in the end.